HenrikBengtsson/aroma.light/README.md

-# aroma.light: Light-weight Methods for Normalization and Visualization of Microarray Data using Only Basic R Data Types
+# aroma.light: Light-Weight Methods for Normalization and Visualization of Microarray Data using Only Basic R Data Types

 ## Installation